deislabs/image-layer-provenance/README.md

         }
       }
     ],
+    "predicate": {
-    "predicate": {...} (same schema and contents as above) },
+      // ... // (same schema and contents as above)
+    }
+  },
   {
-  (provenance statement attesting the build provenance of layer 3 – attesting how the third layer of the image was built OR which base image it was inherited from)
+  // Provenance statement attesting the build provenance of layer 3
+  // – attesting how the third layer of the image was built OR which base image it was inherited from.
     "_type": "https://in-toto.io/Statement/v0.1",
     "predicateType": "https://slsa.dev/provenance/v0.2",
     "subject": [